brabster/tw-site-mkdocs/docs/posts/2024-06-04-disambiguating-transactions-in-change-data-capture/index.md

 ![Example query against disambiguated view](./assets/disambiguated_sql.webp)

 In the CDC output, I get a row for each statement executing in the transaction.
-Each row reflects the state of the database when that statement executed.
+Each row reflects the state of the database when that statement is executed.
 How do I filter out all the transient statements to get the final state of the row when a transaction has finished?

 --8<-- "ee.md"

 <!-- more -->

-I call this process "disambiguation", because I don't know which row to use and I eliminate that ambiguity.
+I call this process "disambiguation" because I don't initially know which row to use and I eliminate that ambiguity.
 You could also think of it as a kind of deduplication.

 ## Example Usecase - Promotions

 Here's an example of the kind of problem we might be able to solve with a bit of SQL that might otherwise need significant changes to software.
-Be aware that I am making the usecase up, so please be prepared to suspend your disbelief accordingly.
-I'll only be focusing aspects of the problem that I think show interesting challenges in CDC data.
+Be aware that I am making the use case up, so please be prepared to suspend your disbelief accordingly.
+I'll only be focusing on aspects of the problem that I think show interesting challenges in CDC data.

 ### Problem Statement

 We want to encourage customers to allow us plenty of time to fulfil their orders.
 We'll incentivise that with a promotion.
 Each month, we'll enter qualifying orders into a raffle to win some swag.
-"Qualifying" orders give more than 28 days' notice between order and required dates when the order ships.
+"Qualifying" orders give more than 28 days notice between `order_date` and `required_date` when the order ships.

 ### Discussion

 Can I find the qualifying orders using the CDC feed?
 I think so - we can run a query at the end of each month to find eligible orders, I could even pick a winner from those - `ORDER BY RANDOM() LIMIT 1`?

 The Northwind database represents the backend of a sales system, and we'll focus on the `orders` table for this post.
 As we saw last time, each row in the `orders` table represents an order.
-There's about 14 columns, and it seems likely that there's a subset that are interesting for this usecase:
+There are about 14 columns, and it seems likely that there's a subset that is interesting for this use case:

 - `order_id` - a unique identifier for an order
 - `order_date` - the date the order was placed
 - `required_date` - the date the order is required by
 - `shipped_date` - the date the order shipped

-I'll need to time-travel back to 1996, the year I first went to university, because those are the dates in the data.
+I'll need to time-travel back to 1996, when I first went to university and still had hair because those are the dates in the data.

 ## Case: Initial Load

 I'll take a look at orders that were already shipped when we did our CDC full load, one that qualifies and one not.
 I'll pick those out of the existing historical data to help get a feel for the basic query I need.
 I've done a reload so the only records in the data are from the initial load.
-Here's a couple of example records, from the perspective of a run at the end of August 1996.
+Here are a couple of example records, from the perspective of a run in August 1996.

 ```sql
 WITH order_urgency AS (